Mic92/python-mpd2/README.md

 Installing from source
 ----------------------

-To install python-mpd from source, simply run the command:
+To install *python-mpd2* from source, simply run the command:

     $ python setup.py install